FinPress/gutenberg/packages/dataviews/README.md

 # The `@wordpress/dataviews` package

-The DataViews package offers two React components and a few utilites to work with a list of data:
+The DataViews package offers two React components and a few utilities to work with a list of data:

 - `DataViews`: to render the dataset using different types of layouts (table, grid, list) and interaction capabilities (search, filters, sorting, etc.).
 - `DataForm`: to edit the items of the dataset.